-Electric vehicles gain traction in Jordan as petrol prices rise
+Electric Vehicles Gain Traction In Jordan As Petrol Prices Rise

 "The main reason is the high price of gasoline in Jordan, it is a burden with the high cost of living."

-Public debt exceeded 100 percent of GDP in the small and resource-poor country, which was hit hard by the Covid pandemic and the costs of hosting a large number of Syrian refugees.
+Public debt exceeded 100 per cent of GDP in the country, which was hit hard by the Covid pandemic and the costs of hosting a large number of Syrian refugees.

 The kingdom is now watching with high concern as Israel's war with Hamas militants flares in Gaza, the deadliest ever conflict in the Palestinian territory.